 - We are research-driven: As a truly active investment manager, we conduct in-depth analysis of companies and the broader macroeconomic backdrop and incorporate ESG factors which shape investment outcomes.
+Our engagement and voting are built on the knowledge and insights we have developed.

+- We are an industry leader: Taking

+a bold stance on difficult issues and

+committing resources to delivering

+engagement outcomes helps us reach

+our goals for clients and society in

+the long term.
+We also seek to work

+collaboratively with other investors to

+achieve shared objectives.

-Our engagement and voting are built on the knowledge and insights we have developed. - We are responsive and alert: Although our core engagement approach is to be proactive, we recognise that there are cases where major controversies occur, or international norms are breached.
-Such norms include the UN Global Compact (a set of principles based on corporate commitments to implement sustainability principles), the UN Guiding Principles on Business and Human Rights and OECD Guidelines for Multinational Enterprises.
+- We are responsive and alert: Although our core engagement approach is to be proactive, we recognise that there are cases where major controversies occur, or international norms are breached.

+Such norms include the UN Global

+Compact (a set of principles based on corporate commitments to implement sustainability principles), the UN Guiding

+Principles on Business and Human Rights

+and OECD Guidelines for Multinational Enterprises.
 In these cases, we will assess the severity of the cases through our ESG Monitoring and Engagement Committee and consider whether to engage on a reactive basis or make other decisions, such as to divest.